publiccodenet/about/activities/trainings/writing-issues.md

 ## Defining done for issues

-It can help those who solve the issue to know when they've actually fixed it.
-If there are multiple factors in this it might help adding them as checkboxes, then they can be resolved and tracked one by one.
+It's helpful for the person who solves the issue to know when they've actually fixed it.
+List multiple steps or actions with checkboxes so they can be tracked and resolved.

 ## Writing a bug